What is Vestibulitis?

 • Try doing pelvic floor exercises

-• Try different relaxation exercises; according to studies, for example, yoga and mindfulness can have a positive effect
+• Try different relaxation exercises; studies show that yoga and mindfulness, for example, can have a positive effect

-In an examination of vestibulitis, the doctor looks to see if the area around the vaginal opening is red.
-The doctor then tests where it hurts by gently pressing with a cotton swab against different parts of the mucous membranes; if it hurts too much, you should of course tell the doctor and ask to stop the examination.
-The doctor will then take some discharge from the vagina to examine under a microscope, and usually also tests for yeast and bacteria.
+During an examination for vestibulitis, the doctor looks to see if the area around the vaginal opening is red.
+The doctor then tests where it hurts by gently pressing with a cotton swab on different parts of the mucous membranes; if it hurts too much, you should of course tell the doctor and ask to stop the examination.
+The doctor will then take some secretions from the vagina to examine under a microscope, and usually also test for yeast and bacteria.